TierryW/TierryW/README.md

 ### 🎮 Game Developer | 📊 Aspiring Data Scientist

-I'm a **Digital Games Technology** passionate about crafting immersive experiences and pushing the boundaries of interactive storytelling.
+I'm a **Digital Games Technology** passionate about crafting immersive experiences and pushing the boundaries of interactive storytelling and gameplay.
 Recently, I’ve been diving deep into the world of **Data Science**, fascinated by how data-driven insights can revolutionize industries, especially gaming, such as eSports!

 ### 🚀 What drives me?
 - 🎮 Building **games** that blend creativity with technology